Make an Impact on the Future of Education by Becoming a School Principal

 Are you an experienced, licensed teacher eager to take on new challenges?
-Perhaps it’s time you prepared to lead a school of your own.
-Becoming a school principal with this online educational license program will prepare you to change the future of education and impact students, teachers, and communities alike.
+Perhaps it’s time you prepared to lead an institution of your own.
+Becoming a principal or educational administrator with this online educational license program will prepare you to change the future of education and impact students, teachers, and communities alike.

-The M.S.
-Educational Leadership degree program is aligned with National Educational Leadership Preparation (NELP) standards and Professional Standards for Educational Leaders (PSEL).
+The Master's in Educational Leadership degree program (alternatively "Master's in Educational Administration") is aligned with National Educational Leadership Preparation (NELP) standards and Professional Standards for Educational Leaders (PSEL).
 Although it adheres to national educational standards, due to state-specific programming and licensure requirements, this program is not accepted in Alabama, Connecticut, Georgia, Hawaii, Iowa, Kansas, and Minnesota.

 61% of students finish within